 There is no ready-made and transferable QP/QI model that suits the needs of all countries.
 A tailormade, fit-for-purpose approach, on a case-by-case basis, is therefore necessary.
-This needs to take account of the developmental context of the specific country, including its current level of maturity and socio-economic priorities and its intended development goals and trajectory.
+This needs to take account of the developmental context of the specific country, including its current level of maturity and socioeconomic priorities and its intended development goals and trajectory.

-A QP should appropriately address all QI aspects, including relevant technical regulations, by providing a framework for a coherent, tailored, fit-for-purpose and efficient system that can also address the current and future TBT, SPS and TFA-related needs of government, regulatory authorities and private enterprise in a way that addresses immediate priorities, whilst also building a suitable foundation for what will be required as the country/region moves further along the chosen development trajectory.
+A QP should appropriately address all QI aspects, including relevant technical regulations, by providing a framework for a coherent, tailored, fit-for-purpose and efficient system that can also address the current and future TBT, SPS and TFA-related needs of government, regulatory authorities and private enterprise in a way that addresses immediate priorities, whilst also that additional results are only required to address gaps in data and information, enables current CA service providers to provide a much more costeffective service and potentially encourages them to expand their scope of work into areas that have previously not been covered.

+building a suitable foundation for what will be required as the country/region moves further along the chosen development trajectory.